-Telecommunication companies in the world over are facing a talent crunch.
+Organizations in the world over are facing a talent crunch.
 In the current competitive era, this has put pressure on HR managers to attract, develop and ensure that the best talent stay.
-The study sought to investigate the influence of succession management Practices on Employee Retention in the Mobile Telecommunication companies in Kenya.
-A descriptive research design was used.
-The target population comprised 4192 employees in the Mobile telecommunication companies in Kenya from which a sample of 351 respondents was drawn from three strata; top management, supervisory, and general staff.
-Sampling was carried out by stratified and simple random techniques.
-Data was collected by use of a questionnaire.
-Percentages were used to initially analyze the data and the results presented in charts and tables.
-Inferential statistics were obtained by carrying out correlations analysis; bivariate, and multiple linear regression analyses, to test for the degree of association (correlations) between pairs of variables in relation to the influence of talent management practices on employee retention.
-The results revealed that there is a positive and significant relationship between Succession Management Practices and Employee Retention in Mobile Telecommunication companies in Kenya.
-It was clear therefore that, Succession management practices should always be considered as a key component and outcome of strategic human resource management for enhanced employee retention and performance.
-Organizations should consider succession management practices as core HR practices if they are to retain their employees.
+This review examined the array of literature available in the local context about succession planning and employee retention.
+The review revealed that there is a positive and significant relationship between Succession Management Practices and Employee Retention.
+It is clear therefore that, Succession management practices should always be considered as a key component and outcome of strategic human resource management for enhanced employee retention and performance.
+Organizations should consider Succession management practices as core HR practices if they are to retain their employees.
 The study recommended a longitudinal research for an in-depth examination of the succession Management Practices and employee retention.

-Keywords: Succession Management, Employee Retention.
+Key words: Succession Planning, Employee Retention

-CITATION: Nyagudi, W. O. (2020), Succession management and employee retention in mobile telecommunication companies in Kenya.
-The Strategic Journal of Business & Change Management, 7(3), 166 - 185.
+CITATION: Amahwa, O. M., & Egessa, R. (2021).
+Succession planning and employee retention; A literature review.
+The Strategic Journal of Business & Change Management, 8 (1), 863 - 877.